Visconde de Mauá, Resende

 Visconde de Mauá is a district of the city of Resende, in the state of Rio de Janeiro, Brazil.

-Of ampler form, the name Visconde de Mauá is attributed to the set of villages of Mauá, Maringá and Maromba and its diverse valleys, as the Vale das Cruzes, Alcantilado, Pavão and Grama.
-The region includes parts of the cities of Resende-RJ, Itatiaia-RJ and Bocaina de Minas, in the state of Minas Gerais.
+The name Visconde de Mauá is attributed to the set of villages of Mauá, Maringá and Maromba and its diverse valleys, as the Vale das Cruzes, Alcantilado, Pavão and Grama.
+The region includes parts of the cities of Resende, Itatiaia and Bocaina de Minas, in the state of Minas Gerais.
 The villages are, on average, within 40 kilometers of the centers of these cities.

-Visconde de Mauá has about six thousand inhabitants.
+Visconde de Mauá has about 6,000 inhabitants.
 The main economic activity of the region is tourism, with more than 100 establishments of lodging and dozen of restaurants, some specializing in trout and pine nut recipes.

 This region is located in an area of environmental preservation, in the Serra da Mantiqueira mountain range, at 1200 meters of altitude.

 History

-The name Visconde de Mauá bears homage to Irineu Evangelista de Sousa, baron and later viscount (in Portuguese = visconde), who received lands in the region in 1870, as a concession of the imperial government for wood exploration, that would be transformed into vegetal coal.
+The name Visconde de Mauá bears homage to Irineu Evangelista de Sousa, baron and later viscount, who received lands in the region in 1870, as a concession of the imperial government for wood exploration, that would be transformed into vegetal coal.
 In 1889, still in the Empire, his son, Enrique Irineu de Souza, installed in lands a colonial nucleus, formed for families of European immigrants.
 The initiative failed and most of the colonists returned to the native countries.
 In 1908 the federal government purchased the lands of Enrique and creates the Colonial Nucleus Visconde de Mauá, second attempt to receive European colonists.
 This nucleus finished in 1916.

 Some German families had remained in Visconde de Mauá and, from the decade of 1930, they started to receive relatives and friends from Europe, initiating the tourist activity in the region.
 In the decade of 1970, the village of Maromba was discovered by hippies and, from the 1980s, became one of the preferred mountain destinations of tourists of Rio de Janeiro and São Paulo.

-Curiosity: Irineu Evangelista, viscount of Mauá, never was in the region that today takes its name.
+Curiosity: Irineu Evangelista, viscount of Mauá, was never in the region that today takes its name.